bharathkumarms525/readyassist/README.md

 - **Availability**: Only when vehicle is on road and completely out of fuel
 - **Pricing**: Fuel charged at actuals plus delivery charges
-- **Cancellation**: ₹300-₹400 charge if request cancelled after technician reaches spot
+- **Cancellation**: ₹300-₹400 charge if request cancelled after technician reaches spot.
+To compensate our service providers for their time and travel expenses, a cancellation fee is applicable if you cancel the service after our technician has already reached your location.
+The exact fee depends on factors such as the type of service requested and the distance traveled by the technician.
+For basic services like flat tire repair or jumpstart, the fee is typically ₹300, while for more complex services like major repairs or installations, the fee may be up to ₹400.
+We recommend confirming your service requirements before booking to avoid any inconvenience.
+This policy helps us maintain our high-quality service standards and ensures fair compensation for our technicians.

 ### 2. Doorstep Services
 **Professional Automobile Expertise Delivered to Your Location**